Samsung/ONE/docs/howto/how-to-build-runtime.md

 # How to Build Runtime

-This document is based on the system where Ubuntu Desktop Linux 18.04 LTS is installed with default settings, and can be applied in other environments without much difference.
+This document is based on the system where Ubuntu Desktop Linux 20.04 LTS is installed with default settings, and can be applied in other environments without much difference.
 For reference, the development of our project started in the Ubuntu Desktop Linux 16.04 LTS environment.

 ## Build requirements

 If you are going to build this project, the following modules must be installed on your system:

+- C & C++ compiler
 - CMake
 - Boost C++ libraries